matrix-org/matrix-appservice-slack/docs/team_sync.md

 The term Team is synonymously used for a Slack Workspace.

 The configuration option `team_sync` allows to replicate channels and users from Slack to Matrix before a user writes a message.
 To have a consistent experience across both sides of the bridge, it is recommended to have this feature enabled.

-TODO: Why would you not have this enabled?

 ## Table of supported events